 Through interpolation within the focus volume 122 to find the apex of the hyperboloids in the volume, a very high resolution image can be obtained.
-For instance, in the example explained above with a human bone within the sample, the apexes of many of the hyperbolas combined indicate the reflecting surfaces.
+For instance, in the example explained above with a human bone within the sample, the apexes of many of the hyperbolas combined 5 indicate the reflecting surfaces.
 Moreover, the value obtained by summing along the hyperbola provides further information about the reflectors, as previously explained.
-Assuming that a sufficiently high sample rate is used for the initial recordings, the resolution is limited by the pulse width, the band-width, and the signal-to-noise ratio obtained from the pre-processing step mentioned above, since two reflectors located closely together can only be distinguished if the pulses returning from each do not overlap.
-Thus, with a transmitted acoustic chirp in the megahertz range, it is possible to achieve a resolution on the order of microns by such wavefield reconstruction.
+Assuming that a sufficiently high sample rate is used for the initial recordings, the resolution is limited by the pulse width 10 (i.e., duration), the pre-processing step mentioned above.
+Since two reflectors located closely together can only be distinguished if the pulses returning from each do not overlap, with a transmitted acoustic chirp in the megahertz range, it is possible to achieve a resolution on the order of 15 microns by such wavefield reconstruction.

-three-dimensional image Once field has been reconstructed through migration, it can be collapsed into a two-dimensional image (as represented in an action block 168) (Figure 12) for display on the display monitor 42 (represented in an action block 169.
+Once a three-dimensional image field has been reconstructed through migration, it can be collapsed into a twodimensional image (as represented in an action block 168) (FIG. 12) for display on the display monitor 42 (represented 20 in an action block 169.
 One possible method to collapse the three-dimensional image field into a two-dimensional image is through tomography and is well known both in the art of seismic imaging and medical imaging.
-A representation of a tomographic view of a femur 200 is depicted in Figure 13. tomographic algorithm for a medical imaging disclosed in U.S. Patent Nos.
-4,817,434 and 5,005,418 to Anderson, which are incorporated herein by reference. present embodiment, the tomographic algorithm may be performed by the display processor 38.
-The three-dimensional volume is sent to the display processor 38 along with a desired viewing angle supplied by the software program or by the user. display processor 38 computes the pixel values by summing the coherency values along the line of sight of the desired view and converting the summed values to corresponding grey-scale values or color values using thresholding techniques, as well known in the art.
+A representation of a tomographic view of a femur 200 is depicted in FIG. 13.
+A 25 tomographic algorithm for a medical imaging system is disclosed in U.S. Pat.
+Nos.
+4,817,434, and 5,005,418, to Anderson, which are incorporated herein by reference.
+In the present embodiment, the tomographic algorithm may be performed by the display processor 38.
+The three-dimen- 30 sional volume is sent to the display processor 38 along with a desired viewing angle supplied by the software program or by the user.
+The display processor 38 computes the pixel values by summing the coherency values along the line of sight of the desired view and converting the summed values 35 to corresponding grey-scale values or color values using thresholding techniques, as well known in the art.
 The grey-scaled or thresholded image is displayed on the monitor 42.
 The pixel values are then accessed by the display controller 40 and output to the monitor 42 for viewing.
-It is possible for the CPU 12 to execute the display processing in order to reduce hardware costs, but this would slow down the processing time.
+It is 40 possible for the CPU 12 to execute the display processing in order to reduce hardware costs, but this would slow down the processing time.

-A slice through the image field can also be displayed

-through grey-scaling or thresholding the values in the slice, as well known in the art.
+A slice through the image field can also be displayed through grey-scaling or thresholding the values in the slice, 45 as well known in the art.
 Any slice can be imaged.
 For instance, a slice for a selected time value, or a slice for a particular X or Y value in the field could be taken.
-Figure 14 depicts a representation of a slice of the femur 200, which could be obtained by taking a slice through the image field.
+FIG. 14 depicts a representation of a slice of the femur 200, which could be obtained by taking a slice through the image field.
+50